nmeum/edward/README.md

 implemented.
 However, this software is still in early stages of development, expect bugs.

-Known bugs and future ideas are documented in the `TODO.txt` file.
+Known bugs and future ideas are documented in the `TODO.md` file.

 ## Design